foulkelore/Reddit-Scraper/README.md

 ## Features

 - Scrape posts from a configurable list of subreddits (see `config.json`)
-- Download replies (comments) for each post (up to the same limit as posts)
+- Download replies (comments) for each post (up to the same limit as posts, configurable)
 - Support for different sorting methods (`hot`, `new`, `rising`, `top`, `controversial`)
 - Configurable post and reply limit
 - Configurable time window for posts (e.g., last N days)
 - JSON output with post and reply details, saved in a `results` directory
 - Logging functionality with optional log clearing
+- Optionally delete all files in the `results` directory at the start of each run

 ## Installation